Wishing you knew more about Aboriginal culture? Search no more.

 - Drinkers set up drinking camps outside restricted zones where they binge drink .

 Alcohol bans seem to be ineffective without considering rehabilitation, mental health support, trauma counselling, suicide prevention and safe houses.

-The legacy of alcohol remains in the community even after a ban, like high rates of foetal alcohol syndrome (FAS), where the unborn child becomes addicted to and often malformed by alcohol .
+The legacy of alcohol remains in the community even after a ban, like high rates of fetal alcohol syndrome (FAS), where the unborn child becomes addicted to and often malformed by alcohol .

 Surprisingly the number of reported domestic violence incidents and the number of such incidents where alcohol was a factor went up significantly (23% and 20% in Fitzroy Crossing).
 Aboriginal women seem to be more confident to report such incidents .